quintus0505/Lappland-Data-Collection/README.md

-# Data Collection for Lappland
+# Data Collection for LAPPLAND

-This repository provides demonstration collection and simulated environments for Lappland (layered action primitive planning  from  demonstration) project.
+This repository provides demonstration collection and simulated environments for LAPPLAND (layered action primitive planning  from  demonstration) project.

 ## Getting started